-3. This decision is based on the following facts represented by the Issuer:]
+3. This decision is based on the following facts represented by the Issuer:

-4. The Principal Regulator is satisfied that the order to revoke the FFCTO meets the test set out in the Legislation for the Principal Regulator to make the decision.

-5. The decision of the Principal Regulator under the Legislation is that the FFCTO is revoked [if the FFCTO was a bulk order, add "as it applies to the Issuer"].
-(Nan ne of signatory for the principal regulator) (Title e) (Nan ne of principal regulator)
+- 4. The Principal Regulator is satisfied that the order to revoke the FFCTO meets the test set out in the Legislation for the Principal Regulator to make the decision. - 5.
+The decision of the Principal Regulator under the Legislation is that the FFCTO is revoked [if the FFCTO was a bulk order, add "as it applies to the Issuer"].

+(Name of signatory for r the principal regulator)

+(Title)

+(Name of principal reg gulator)